Preparing for your supermarket trip

 Frozen fruit and vegetables are a convenient, healthy, and budget-friendly way to enjoy produce all year round.
-As they’re snap frozen, their vitamins and minerals are retained, so the quality is the same as when they were harvested.
+Overall, most frozen vegetables retain similar amounts of vitamins to fresh – so they’re a great alternative.

 They’re also really handy to keep on hand for times when your fridge is looking a little bare – they are easy to add to meals or a quick morning smoothie.